Generalized Nagaoka ferromagnetism accompanied by flavor-selective Mott states in an SU($N$) Fermi-Hubbard model: Numerical Results

 We wish to comment on the effect of the lattice geometry on the stability of the FM states.
-It has been clarified that the FM-I state appears on the hypercubic lattice, while is not stabilized on the Bethe lattice.
-Similar behavior is also observed in the case with $n_{\mathrm{tot}}>1$.
+It has been clarified that the FM-I state is stabilized on the hypercubic lattice, whereas it is not stabilized on the Bethe lattice ~\cite{fujii2025itinerant}.
+Similar behavior is also observed in the case of $n_{\mathrm{tot}}>1$.
 In fact, no peak structure appears in the susceptibility near $n_{\mathrm{tot}} \sim 1.02$ (see Appendix~\ref{ap:bethe}) and we could not find the FM state at low temperatures.
-This suggests that, even in the FM-II case, the presence of closed-loops in the lattice plays an essential role in stabilizing the FM states.
+This suggests that, even in the FM-II case, the presence of closed loops in the lattice plays an essential role in stabilizing the FM states.